-QuickBooks has the ability to create a job/sub-customer and this relationship is synced to Method:CRM as well.
+QuickBooks has the ability to create a job/sub-customer and this is synced to Method as well.

 However, what is a job?
 What is a sub-customer?

-A sub-customer is similar and the example used is to imagine multiple locations/franchises for a customer.
+• A sub-customer is similar.
+This can be used, as an example, to track locations/franchises for a customer.
 Again, you can track the transactions specific to the sub-customer.

 You may be familiar with the term job or sub-customer, and you may wonder if there is a difference.